mesosphere/marathon/docs/docs/index.md

 #### Through your Package Manager

-Marathon releases are available from Mespshere's [repositories](http://mesosphere.io/2014/07/17/mesosphere-package-repositories/).
+Marathon packages are available from Mesosphere's [repositories](http://mesosphere.io/2014/07/17/mesosphere-package-repositories/).

 #### From a Tarball